 '' It was great being able to meet individuals with different perspectives on life.
 Regardless of their contrasts, each point of view is valid.
 The most important advice I received was that I shouldn't hold too tightly to an idea, but be free moving with it.
 Things and ideas come and go, non-resistance will lead to more happiness.'

-Lead support for High Line Teens comes from Jamie and Jeffrey Harris.
-Major support is provided by Lynne Waxman Foundation—Jessica Davis and Sandy Klein, and Sarah Min and Matt Pincus.
+Major support for High Line Teens is provided by Lynne Waxman Foundation—Jessica Davis and Sandy Klein, and Sarah Min and Matt Pincus.
 Program support comes from JPMorgan Chase Foundation, Neiman Marcus, and The Palette Fund.
 Additional support is provided by Merck Family Fund.
 High Line Teens is also supported with public funds from the New York City Department of Cultural Affairs in partnership with the New York City Council—with special thanks to Speaker Corey Johnson and the Greener NYC Initiative.